Uninett/Argus/README.md

 > [PostgreSQL 17.4](https://www.postgresql.org/docs/17/release-17-4.html) is
 > the newest version as of this writing.

+> [!IMPORTANT]
+> Please switch to Django 5.2, we are planning to drop support for anything
+> older.

 #### Optional requirements

 * Docker and Docker Compose to run Argus in Docker.
 This will also run a PostgreSQL server for you.

-#### Optional: New frontend
+#### Optional: Frontend

+> [!IMPORTANT]
+> This frontend is now on par with the old frontend and is what we use ourselves.

-You need to have the new frontend dependencies installed.
+You need to have the frontend-specific dependencies installed.

 ```
 pip install argus-server[htmx]